jinchow-zf/STEANet/README.md

 ```

 ## Key Files
-The model is implemented in [vit_clip.py](https://github.com/jinchow-zf/STEANet/blob/main/mmaction/models/backbones/vit_clip.py).
+The proposed STEANet is implemented in [vit_clip.py](https://github.com/jinchow-zf/STEANet/blob/main/mmaction/models/backbones/vit_clip.py).
 You may refer to it for more details.

 ## Training